JuergenGutsch/blog/_source/_posts/2021-06-01-aspnetcore6-09-component-generic-types.md

 </Grid>
 ```

- In this snippet the Column component has the generic type with the `TItem` property.
+In this snippet, the Column component has the generic type with the `TItem` property.
 This is not longer needed as they showed with this sample:

 ~~~html
 <Grid Items="@people">